 If you have a TMX that contains the Japanese translation of an English document you are translating to French, you can use the Japanese translation as an alternative exact reference by displaying it under the English text to translate.

-Just put the English-Japanese file in tm/tmx2source
+Just put the English-Japanese file in tm/tmx2source under the name

-.
+JA-JP.tmx.
 OmegaT will now show you the Japanese text

 corresponding to the English source segment: